 In honor of ”Talk Like a Pirate Day”, I am sharing a very simple to prepare pirate food called Hardtack or Sea Biscuits (and yes, this was actually eaten by pirates who sailed the seas a long time ago) and could easily be made at home or in the classroom.
 If the school cafeteria will let you use their oven, it would be easy enough to make with the kiddos and bake in school!!
 This recipe contains gluten!!

-I’ve created TWO FREEBIE games: Talk the Plank!
+I’ve created Talk the Plank!
 Walk the Plank! (appropriate for elementary level) and Pirate Language Loot (for middle and high school level.)
-You can find both Talk the Plank and Pirate Language Loot in my TpT store for FREE!!!!
+You can find both Talk the Plank and Pirate Language Loot in my TpT store!!!!

 “TALK” THE PLANK GAME RULES: